-A recent MarketingProfs story highlighted ideas about the best and worst product names for 2012.
-Since a Brainzooming post with eight creative thinking questions behind creating cool product names was at the top of our most viewed articles list in 2012, the MarketingProfs article was fodder for another post full of creative questions.
+A recent MarketingProfs story highlighted ideas about the best and worst product names for the year.
+Since a Brainzooming post with eight creative thinking questions behind creating cool product names was at the top of our most viewed articles list, the MarketingProfs article was fodder for another post full of creative questions.

 But the Brainzooming strategy isn’t to give you list of cool product names and simply say what’s cool about them (especially since that’s what the MarketingProfs piece does).

 Instead, we took a look at what might have been behind the six best cool product names according to MarketingProfs:

 - Chase Liquid